Elementary Writing Prompts: 10 Creative Ways to Use Them in Your Classroom

 Elementary teachers can make simple writing prompts more complex by asking students to consider multiple perspectives while responding.

-For example, rather than simply asking “What did you do during your summer vacation?”, a teacher could ask “What did you learn from your summer vacation that changed your perspective on something?”
-By requiring students to reflect on and interpret their experiences in a deeper way, the teacher has effectively complicated the writing prompt.
+For example, rather than asking “What did you do during your summer vacation?”, a teacher could ask “What did you learn from your summer vacation that changed how you think about something?”
+The second version asks students to reflect and analyze, not just recall.

 Examples of Writing Prompts for Each Elementary Grade Level